-Department of Justice wants to postpone AT&T/T-Mobile trialAlex Wagner - Deputy Managing Editor, News Desk
+Department of Justice wants to postpone AT&T/T-Mobile trialAlex Wagner - Editorial Director of News and Content

 Last we heard, the trial between the U.S. Department of Justice and AT&T was set to kick off in the middle of February.
 However, that may soon change if the Justice Department gets its way.
 Today the DOJ told the judge overseeing the case that it would like to postpone the trial by asking for a stay in the case, or possibly withdraw its case altogether, until AT&T and T-Mobile reapply for approval with the FCC.
 The DOJ argued that AT&T yanking its FCC application removed the need for an expedited trial.
 Judge Ellen Huvelle told AT&T that its removal of the FCC application frustrated her and that she may not be willing to move the the case forward as urgently as she may have before.
 Huvelle also voiced her concerns about AT&T and T-Mobile altering their deal before reapplying to the FCC, telling the companies that they "could change the deal in a month and everybody's time will be wasted."
 Unsurprisingly, AT&T wants the trial to go on in February as planned, claiming that it's "not playing some strategic game."

 Keeping up with the AT&T-Mobile news, AT&T CEO Randall Stephenson has claimed that denying the merger of the two companies will lead to higher prices for consumers.
 The price hike will be caused by capacity constraints, Stephenson said, an issue that could be avoided should AT&T and T-Mobile be allowed to combine.